ABM Industries (NYSE:ABM) Issues FY 2022 Earnings Guidance

 ABM Industries (NYSE:ABM – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $3.500-$3.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.410.
+The company provided earnings per share guidance of $3.500-$3.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.410.
 The company issued revenue guidance of -.

-ABM Industries (NYSE:ABM – Get Rating) last announced its quarterly earnings data on Tuesday, March 8th.
-The business services provider reported $0.94 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.78 by $0.16.
-The firm had revenue of $1.94 billion during the quarter, compared to analysts’ expectations of $1.83 billion.
-ABM Industries had a return on equity of 14.86% and a net margin of 1.91%.
-The company’s quarterly revenue was up 29.7% compared to the same quarter last year.
-During the same period in the previous year, the business posted $1.01 EPS.
-On average, equities analysts expect that ABM Industries will post 3.58 earnings per share for the current year.
+ABM Industries (NYSE:ABM – Get Rating) last issued its quarterly earnings data on Tuesday, March 8th.
+The business services provider reported $0.94 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.78 by $0.16.
+The firm had revenue of $1.94 billion for the quarter, compared to the consensus estimate of $1.83 billion.
+ABM Industries had a net margin of 1.91% and a return on equity of 14.86%.
+ABM Industries’s quarterly revenue was up 29.7% compared to the same quarter last year.
+During the same period last year, the firm posted $1.01 EPS.
+On average, equities analysts expect that ABM Industries will post 3.6 earnings per share for the current fiscal year.

-In related news, CEO Scott B. Salmirs sold 8,747 shares of the stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $45.40, for a total transaction of $397,113.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Linda Chavez sold 2,008 shares of the stock in a transaction that occurred on Friday, March 11th.
+In other ABM Industries news, Director Linda Chavez sold 2,008 shares of the business’s stock in a transaction that occurred on Friday, March 11th.
 The stock was sold at an average price of $46.13, for a total value of $92,629.04.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Scott B. Salmirs sold 8,747 shares of the company’s stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $45.40, for a total transaction of $397,113.80.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.54% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-Legal & General Group Plc boosted its position in ABM Industries by 3.5% during the 4th quarter.
-Legal & General Group Plc now owns 198,002 shares of the business services provider’s stock worth $8,088,000 after acquiring an additional 6,633 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. boosted its holdings in shares of ABM Industries by 43.0% in the 4th quarter.
-D. E. Shaw & Co.
-Inc. now owns 114,998 shares of the business services provider’s stock valued at $4,698,000 after buying an additional 34,596 shares during the last quarter.
-California State Teachers Retirement System boosted its holdings in shares of ABM Industries by 2.2% in the 4th quarter.
-California State Teachers Retirement System now owns 94,094 shares of the business services provider’s stock valued at $3,844,000 after buying an additional 1,987 shares during the last quarter.
-Millennium Management LLC boosted its holdings in shares of ABM Industries by 35.4% in the 4th quarter.
-Millennium Management LLC now owns 85,419 shares of the business services provider’s stock valued at $3,489,000 after buying an additional 22,328 shares during the last quarter.
-Finally, UBS Group AG boosted its holdings in shares of ABM Industries by 96.7% in the 3rd quarter.
-UBS Group AG now owns 56,612 shares of the business services provider’s stock valued at $2,548,000 after buying an additional 27,836 shares during the last quarter.
-93.46% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the business.
+Janus Henderson Group PLC purchased a new stake in ABM Industries in the 3rd quarter worth about $305,000.
+Sei Investments Co. lifted its holdings in ABM Industries by 11.4% in the 4th quarter.
+Sei Investments Co. now owns 14,863 shares of the business services provider’s stock worth $636,000 after buying an additional 1,525 shares during the period.
+Cubist Systematic Strategies LLC boosted its position in shares of ABM Industries by 8.1% during the fourth quarter.
+Cubist Systematic Strategies LLC now owns 18,775 shares of the business services provider’s stock valued at $767,000 after purchasing an additional 1,410 shares in the last quarter.
+Stifel Financial Corp raised its stake in ABM Industries by 17.8% during the fourth quarter.
+Stifel Financial Corp now owns 19,830 shares of the business services provider’s stock valued at $810,000 after buying an additional 2,991 shares during the last quarter.
+Finally, Vident Investment Advisory LLC raised its stake in shares of ABM Industries by 4.0% in the fourth quarter.
+Vident Investment Advisory LLC now owns 46,795 shares of the business services provider’s stock worth $1,912,000 after purchasing an additional 1,789 shares during the last quarter.
+Institutional investors and hedge funds own 93.46% of the company’s stock.

 ABM Industries Incorporated provides integrated facility solutions in the United States and internationally.
 The company operates through Business & Industry, Technology & Manufacturing, Education, Aviation, and Technical Solutions segments.
 It provides janitorial, facilities engineering, parking, custodial, landscaping and ground, and mechanical and electrical services; and vehicle maintenance and other services to rental car providers.